-WordPress.com is a good blogging platform to start your career with, but over the time when your realize the real potential of blogging for yourself, for your business or for making money, you want to move your WordPress.com blog to a self-hosted WordPress (WordPress.org).
-This is a detailed guide for you to move your free WordPress blog to your hosting.
+WordPress.com is a good blogging platform to start your career with.
+But over time, when you realize the real potential of blogging- for expressing yourself, for growing your business, and/or for making money, you will want to move your WordPress.com blog to a self-hosted WordPress (WordPress.org) blog.

-If WordPress.org and WordPress.com terminology is confusing you, you should read my earlier guide on the difference between WordPress.com and WordPress.org (Self hosted WordPress).
+If WordPress.org and WordPress.com terminology is confusing for you, you should read my earlier guide on the difference between WordPress.com and WordPress.org (aka self-hosted WordPress).

-Now, since you and I are on the same page, it’s time for you to take that big decision which you wanted to make it for long, and migrate your WordPress.com blog to your own hosting and remove all the restrictions which you had to face on free WordPress platform.
+Now that you and I are on the same page, it’s time for you to make that big decision which you’ve wanted to make for a long time:

 For this guide, here is the scenario: